 The bulk of your holiday spending will likely go toward gift-giving, but this is also the area where you can work to save the most money overall.

-- Make a List: And check it twice.
+- MAKE A LIST: And check it twice.
 Jot down each and every person you plan to buy a gift for.
 Then, set a price limit for each person on that list.
-Total those dollar amounts up and if you're already cringing, then go back and make a few edits.
+Total those dollar amounts up and, if you're already cringing, then go back and make a few edits.
 Perhaps you don't need to buy an individual gift for each of your co-workers.
 Would a batch of homemade cookies suffice?
-Do you really need to buy something for your best-friend's-mom's-aunt's-second-cousin that you've only met once?
+Do you really need to buy something for your best-friend's-mom's-aunt that you've only met once?
 Probably not.
 Adjust your price limits and cross off the people that don't require a gift.
 You can always send a thoughtful (and affordable) card instead.
 Bonus points: Jot down a specific gift idea next to each name.

-- Shop Sales + Clearance: Black Friday and Cyber Monday sales are great and they are definitely one of the top ways to save on holiday gifts, but most stores are slashing prices and promoting great deals long before and long after these two popular shopping days.
+- SHOP SALES + CLEARANCE: Black Friday and Cyber Monday sales are great, and definitely one of the top ways to save on holiday gifts, but most stores are slashing prices and promoting great deals long before and long after these two popular shopping days.
 Keep a close eye on the ads you receive in the mail and via e-mail, and make sure you're following your favorite retailers on social media to stay up-to-date with their promotions.
 In addition, visit clearance aisles first.
 You might just find a major treasure, like a largely discounted electronic, or score several little stocking stuffers for pennies a piece.

 Home never feels more cozy than during the holiday season.
 Twinkling lights, greenery, the sweet smell of cinnamon and spice... but it can also get quite costly.

-- Use What You've Got: Chances are, you really don't need to stock up on brand new holiday decorations because you've already accumulated plenty.
+- USE WHAT YOU'VE GOT: Chances are, you really don't need to stock up on brand new holiday decorations because you've already accumulated plenty.
 Before you toss those overpriced ornaments and singing snowmen into your cart, try shopping your own attic, basement, or garage.
 Pull out every holiday box and bag you can find and start digging through them.
-Toss out anything that's gotten gross over the years, and hang onto the rest.
+Toss out anything that hasn't fared well over the years, and hang onto the rest.
 Set it all up and then determine what you really "need" to invest in.
 If you just can't stop thinking about new decor, consider doing with what you've got this year, and stocking up on new, high quality items after Christmas, when retailers will slash the prices by major bucks - sometimes 50-80% - to make way for Valentine's Day merchandise.

-- Choose on a Theme: One reason it's so easy for us to overspend on holiday decor is that it's all so different!
+- CHOOSE A THEME: One reason it's so easy for us to overspend on holiday decor is that it's all so different!
 One day we may feel red and green vibes and the next we want our homes to shine in silvers and golds.
-One year we may be slightly obsessed with snowmen and the next reindeer.
-It won't be easy, but create a vision board to help you decide exactly what look and feel you're going for when it comes to decorating for the holidays.
+One year, we may be slightly obsessed with snowmen and the next, reindeer.
+Try creating a vision board to help you decide exactly what look and feel you're going for when it comes to decorating for the holidays.
 Then stick to it.
-This will help you pass up anything that doesn't fit your holiday decor theme while you're out and about.
+This will help you pass up anything that doesn't fit your holiday decorating theme while you're out and about.

-Holiday food is the best food.
+There's no doubt about it, holiday food is the best.
 Casseroles and breads, savory treats and warm drinks have the power to bring family and friends together around one, happy table.
 But many of the ingredients that go into these feasts come with price-tags that aren't so sweet.

-- Use Member Rewards: Most grocery stores offer member rewards programs - whether a card or an app - that offer major deals.
+- USE YOUR MEMBER REWARDS: Most grocery stores offer member rewards programs - whether a card or an app - that offer major deals.
 But only so long as you make use of them!
 Make sure you scan your rewards card every time you make a purchase and see what kind of offers are printed on your receipt.
 Also, watch out for e-mail updates and download any available apps to stay in-the-know about the best deals.

-- Go Halfway Homemade: We know, we know.
-One of the best elements of the holidays is all of the homemade food.
-But sometimes, it's cheaper - and less stressful - to go halfway.
+- GO HALFWAY HOMEMADE: While fully from-scratch made meals and treats are great, sometimes it's cheaper and less stressful to go halfway.
 When making pie, for example, you may end up saving time and money by focusing all of your attention on the filling and buying a pre-made pie crust.
-If you're making a casserole, it might be tempting to make your own noodles, but save you time and money to buy them boxed.
+If you're making a casserole, it might be tempting to make your own noodles, but you can save on time and money buying them boxed.
 Crafting a dessert platter?
-Go ahead and make the cookies and brownies, but we won't tell if you sneak a few store-bought truffles and cupcakes onto the tray.
+Go ahead and make the cookies and brownies, but we won't tell if you sneak in a few storebought truffles!

 It's both an honor and a curse to be the primary host or hostess of all family gatherings.
 It's totally worth it to have everyone under one roof, creating memories that will last a lifetime.
 But the stress and dollars that go into it can easily zap some of the joy out of preparing for guests.

-- Go for 2-in-1: Is your home the go-to for all family gatherings?
-Knock out a few occasions in one go by celebrating multiple holidays (and birthdays, anniversaries, etc.) that fall close to each other all in one big party so you don't have to host multiple pricy get-togethers.
-Celebrate Christmas, Aunt Edna's birthday, and New Year's all in the same night.
+- GO FOR 2-IN-1: Is your home the go-to for all family gatherings?
+Knock out a few occasions in one go by celebrating multiple holidays (and birthdays, anniversaries, etc.) that fall close to each other all in one big party so you don't have to host multiple, pricy get-togethers.
+Celebrate Christmas, Grandpa's birthday, and New Year's all in the same night.
 This may mean you'll be hosting your party before or after the actual holiday or special occasion date, but no one will mind.
-Everyone loves a good party, no matter when it takes place.
+Everyone loves a good party, no matter when it takes place!